 Foods high in omega-3 fatty acids are thought to help with mental health.
 Your brain needs omega-3 fatty acids to function properly, and some researchers believe people who have depression might not have enough fatty acids.
 Initial results indicate that using omega-3 fatty acids to treat depression may work, but more research needs to be done before making any conclusions.
 Foods high in omega-3 fatty acids are walnuts and a variety of fish, including salmon, mackerel, and sardines.

-A diet low in carbohydrates may contribute to depression.
+A diet (avoid these 4 diet mistakes) low in carbohydrates may contribute to depression.
 Not only are they the main source of energy for the human body, carbohydrates trigger the production of serotonin and tryptophan — two of the chemicals responsible for making you feel happy.
 Opt for whole grain breads and pastas and produce with a low glycemic index, such as bananas, strawberries, oranges, and most vegetables.
 Simple carbohydrates, often found in sweets, will provide temporary relief but will leave you feeling worse; complex carbs will help more in the long-term.

 Selenium is a mineral that has antioxidant properties, making it beneficial to your health in myriad ways.
 Studies have shown a link between low selenium intake and depression.
 Eat foods with high selenium content like poultry, beans and legumes, and nuts and seeds.
 Humans only need a small amount of selenium, and an overdose can come with adverse side effects.